Babrushka/TileRepair/readme.md

 #### Launch in game

-After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press <em>delete</em>.
-It will launch described below procedures (all in one, but each procedure can be disabled).
+After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press specified in __config.yml__ hotkey.
+It will launch described below procedures.
-Hotkey can be configured in __config.yml__ created automatically after 1st lauch of game with plugin.
+__config.yml__ is created automatically after 1st lauch of game with plugin (`PZ root/plugins/tilerepair-client-plugin/config.yml`).
-Plugin behavior is configured via __config.yml__, please touch it carefully, wrong definitions can harm a lot.
+Please touch __config.yml__  carefully, wrong definitions can harm a lot.

 ---

 ### Delete unwanted tiles, even not native objects created programmaticaly.

-Plugin allows to delete unwanted objects from around the player in specified radius (__radius__).
+Plugin allows to delete unwanted objects from around the player in specified __radius__.

 Deleted tiles must be configured via one or more of 3 fields:
 * __object.spritename__ in java is `object.spriteName` field
 * __sprite.name__ `object.sprite.name` or `object.getSprite().getName()`
 * __spriteID__ - regular one spriteID.

-Procedure can enabled or disabled in config file.
+Delete function skips trying to delete "main" floors, recieved by square.getFloor() in all cases, but can delete overlaying objects;
+Plugin support multiple object definitions through lists, for more details see __config.yml__

 ### Restore floors

 Restore floor function attempts to read tiledefinitions from native PZ *.lotpack files and apply them to all squares in player chunk (10x10 space around player, linked to gamegrid, not relative to player).
-Algorigthm of restoring readind datafiles and applying changes is simillar to one, used when new unvisited chunks are created.
+Algorigthm of restoring tiles, reading datafiles and applying changes is simillar to one, used when new unvisited chunks are created.
 Not a secret, it was copied and a bit mididied from PZ source code.

 __floorList__ can be specified same way described above to restore floors only on specified tiles;
 > [!IMPORTANT]